Last Updated: March 2, 2026

 Global Retailer’s Cloud Migration

-A CSAM worked closely with a major retail chain to migrate legacy systems to Azure.
-By coordinating efforts across multiple Microsoft teams—including FastTrack engineers, security specialists, and solution architects—the CSAM ensured a smooth transition.
+A CSAM worked closely with a major retail chain to migrate legacy systems to Azure by coordinating Microsoft FastTrack engineers, security specialists, and solution architects.

 Results: